Tidrum nunnery has one of the best hot springs in Tibet.

 On the way going down, we also saw another trail route to the meditation cave of Maha Guru Rinpoche, which might be difficult to find without local Tibetans help, also the route is very steep that we can't even walk, must roll slowly, we saw the trail and all we can say was wow.

 The mountains near were also very different than other areas.
-We also saw a very beautiful crow in Dark Blue Color, which was my first time to see such a beautiful Crow.
+We also saw a very beautiful crow in Dark Blue Color, which was my first time seeing such a beautiful Crow.

 After having some Dinner at Nunnery Restaurant, we went to the Hot spring to relax.